 State Bar of Texas Response to Coronavirus Pandemic

 The thoughts of all State Bar of Texas leaders and employees are with everyone affected by the coronavirus pandemic.

-In an effort to minimize the potential spread of the virus, State Bar employees are working remotely, and State Bar offices are temporarily closed to visitors.
+The State Bar is in phase two of a four-phase reopening plan.
+Most State Bar employees are working remotely, and State Bar offices are temporarily closed to visitors.
 The State Bar remains fully operational providing services to our members.

 We will continue to keep you informed of the State Bar’s response by email, social media, and this web page.
 You can also sign up for the State Bar’s Daily News Briefing at texasbar.com/dailynews to receive the latest legal news updates in your inbox every weekday morning.

 Court Guidance and Closures

 Supreme Court of Texas current emergency orders